 David Alan Sapp, Ph.D., serves as Vice Provost for Academic Affairs, Chief of Staff for the Execitive Vice President and Provost, and Professor of Educational Leadership at Loyola Marymount University.
-Dr. Sapp joined LMU in 2015 following fourteen years at the Jesuit institution Fairfield University in Connecticut, where he served as Associate Vice President for Academic Affairs and Professor of English.
-Dr. Sapp earned his Ph.D. in Rhetoric from New Mexico State University and studied in the Institute for Educational Management in the Graduate School of Education at Harvard University.
-In 2016, Dr. Sapp received a Fulbright grant to support his research and consultancies at the Universidad del Norte in the República de Colombia.
+Dr. Sapp joined LMU in 2015 following fourteen years at Fairfield University in Connecticut, where he served as Associate Vice President for Academic Affairs and Professor of English.
+Dr. Sapp earned his Ph.D. in Rhetoric from New Mexico State University and studied in the Institute for Educational Management at Harvard University.
+In 2016, Dr. Sapp received a Fulbright grant to support his research at the Universidad del Norte in the República de Colombia.

 As a specialist in technical writing with expertise in civic/community engagement and social justice, organizational communication, and educational program development, Dr. Sapp has conducted fieldwork along the U.S.-Mexico border, as well as in Brazil, China, Cuba, Nicaragua, and Spain, along with archival research in Uruguay.
-This work explored the ongoing struggles of disenfranchised populations, including civic development projects and environmental activism.
-His recent research includes a book on teaching English language learners published by Bedford/St. Martin’s Press in 2014, and, in 2013, a special issue of the Journal of Rhetoric, Professional Communication, and Globalization that he co-edited on human rights and communication.
+This work explores the ongoing struggles of disenfranchised populations, including in civic development projects and environmental activism.
+His recent research includes a book on teaching English language learners published by Bedford/St. Martin’s Press and a special issue of the Journal of Rhetoric, Professional Communication, and Globalization that he co-edited on human rights.

-Dr. Sapp also recently served on collaborative research projects on the topics of teacher credibility, student motivation, and conflict resolution that have been published in the International Journal of Communication, Communication Education, the Journal of Communication Studies, Communication Research Reports, and Communication Currents.
+Dr. Sapp also recently served on collaborative research projects on the topics of teacher credibility, student motivation, and conflict resolution that have been published in the International Journal of Communication, Communication Education, Journal of Communication Studies, Communication Research Reports, and Communication Currents.
 In 2009, he co-edited a book on feminist pedagogy published by Johns Hopkins University Press, and in 2010, Dr. Sapp won a top research award from the Association for Business Communication for an article on the assessment of student internship experiences.